 - 1 head of garlic.
 Slice off the top to expose the tops of the cloves.

-- ½ tsp za'atar plus more for sprinkling on top
+- ½ teaspoon za'atar plus more for sprinkling on top

 - Salt and ground black pepper to taste